elk-audio/elk-docs/documents/elk_examples_overview.md

 ## MDA JX10 VST2 Example

-Control of plugin parameters is to certain extent different between VST 2 and 3, which we illustrate by including two examples involving the same synth plugin, JX 10, both for VST 2 and VST 3.
+Control of plugin parameters is to certain extent different between VST 2 and VST 3, which we illustrate by including two examples involving the same synth plugin, JX 10, both for VST 2 and VST 3.

 This example requires the following files: